 I went on and done loads of music television shows, one of them was Big World Café in the Brixton Academy and Prefab were on that.
 I just saw Paddy last week with his long white beard.
 Lovely to see him.

 You seemed to be constantly in work in what can be a fragile career working in the media ?

 Here in the North East in the early ‘80s I put on Rock on the Tyne festivals at Gateshead Stadium.
 We had three big generator trucks parked at the back of the stage and somebody had put a big sign on it saying ‘Do not switch off.
 Colin’s hairdryer in use’ (laughs).
 The crew had a laugh with me.
 You’ve got to get on with people.

 I got invited down to Knebworth where I’ve stage managed 15 shows, last one was Genesis.
 I’ve been so many times there is a rumour that on the stained-glass window of Knebworth Castle there is a painting with planes on and Queen in there, plus me in the corner and a glass of red wine (laughs).

 But you have to be an affable person and getting people to work for you.
 You get a reputation.
 I’ve stage managed the Brits, MTV Awards countless other shows on reputation alone.

 Three hours later they brought them back.
 We asked what was wrong with them.
-Apparently they were interfering with their big red button below ground in the their military bunkers.
+Apparently, they were interfering with their big red button below ground in their military bunkers.
 Right under our trucks.
 Cudda’ went boom !

-I’ve been in more hotels than living in my house so I don’t do any tour management but have for the last 9 years managed the Carlisle Blues and Rock Festival.
-Yeah still keeping my hand in.
+I’ve been in more hotels than living in my house, so I don’t do any tour management but have for the last nine years managed the Carlisle Blues and Rock Festival.
+Yeah, still keeping my hand in.

 Interview by Gary Alikivi 2019